0xced/0xced.Templates/README.md

 * 👩‍🔬 Code coverage with [coverlet][coverlet].
   * Running `dotnet test` automatically runs coverage, displays a summary on your terminal, generates an html report with [ReportGenerator][ReportGenerator] and opens it in your browser.
   * Deterministic report paths, working around [microsoft/vstest/#2378][VsTestIssue2378] (Avoid guid at the end of outputDirectory).
-  * [GitHub Actions Test Logger][GitHubActionsTestLogger] is integrated when running the tests on GitHub Actions.

 * ⚔️ Using [xUnit.net][xUnit], the best unit testing tool of the .NET ecosystem.
 * ⚙️ Public API snapshot with [Verify][Verify] for easy review of your public API evolution.

 ### GitHub Actions workflow